tkoz0/factor-database/README.md

 # factor database

-Database website for tracking integer factorization progress.
+This is a web app for tracking integer factorization progress.

 - start factoring from specially selected number sequences (numbers table)
 - track intermediate factor results for larger factors (factors table)